 We used experienced marine mammal researchers to improve the accuracy of age class assignment.
 These people, familiar with most of the species appearing in these records, assigned age classes where the generalised criteria (listed above) could be ascertained.
 Despite this, age class classification using only photos and observer size-length records is likely to be inaccurate for individuals transitioning between these categories.
-Potential identification inaccuracies are especially possible for the juvenile category as there is considerable variation around when individuals attain a specific size and sexual maturity.
+Potential identification inaccuracies are especially possible for the juvenile category, as there is considerable variation around when individuals attain a specific size and sexual maturity.
 The method is likely to be more accurate for very young individuals and fully mature individuals that fit clearly into a single category.

-Age class could be assigned for 48 (67%) bycatch events (Table 4).
-Of the events where age could be assigned, 63% (n = 45) were estimated to be adults.
-Three (4%) were assigned as juveniles (leaving 33% classed as indeterminate).
-This prevalence of adults could be due a range of possible reasons, including:
+Age class could be assigned for 67 (76%) bycatch events (Table 4), leaving 21 (24%) classed as indeterminate.
+Of the events where age could be assigned, 93% (n = 62) were estimated to be adults.
+Five (7%) were assigned as juveniles.
+This prevalence of adults could be due to a range of possible reasons, including:

-- It can be challenging to accurately determine a juvenile from an adult from photos and uncertain6 size-length records alone.
+• It can be challenging to accurately determine a juvenile from an adult from photos and uncertain5 size-length records alone.
 Generally, the criteria are based on reproductive maturity, which cannot be easily assessed from external characteristics and is generally confirmed by examination of reproductive organs.
-This may mean that the number of actual juveniles is underestimated. - In many species different age classes have different foraging behaviours and ranges.
-Therefore, some fisheries may have a genuinely higher proportion of adults as bycatch, as juveniles are foraging elsewhere.
+This may mean that the number of actual juveniles is underestimated.